Flock Safety: Condor

-Person lookup tool
+Nova

-In May 2025, 404 Media reported that Flock was developing a new product called Nova that the company referred as a "public safety data platform," which would supplement ALPR data with information from data breaches, public records, and commercially available data in order to track specific individuals without a warrant, and which as of May 2025 was already in use by law enforcement in an Early Access program.
+In May 2025, Flock was developing a new product called Nova that the company referred as a "public safety data platform", which would supplement ALPR data with information from data breaches, public records, and commercially available data in order to track specific individuals without a warrant.
+As of May 2025, Nova was already in use by law enforcement in an early access program.
+The Electronic Frontier Foundation described Flock Nova as a "dystopian panopticon".
+After 404 Media reporting, the company decided not to include information from data breaches in Nova.

-Gunshot detector
+Raven

 Launched in 2021, the Flock Raven is an audio gunfire locator, similar in function to ShotSpotter.
-The Raven records audio in 5-second increments, using artificial intelligence to analyze the sound clips for audible gunfire; when a gunshot is detected, the device estimates its location and alerts police.
+The Raven records audio in 5-second increments, using artificial intelligence to analyze the sound clips for audible gunfire.
+When a gunshot is detected, the device estimates its location and alerts police.
 Like the ALPRs, they can be mounted on manufacturer-supplied poles and powered by solar panels.
+The company claims at least 1,200 gunshots have been detected by their system, with false positive and false negative rates below 1%.

 In October 2025, Flock announced that their Raven devices would begin listening for "human distress", with advertisements showing police being alerted when the device picks up on screaming.